giupardeb/EpiMethEx/README.md

 7. eighth parameter determines the test to apply on expression dataset.
 If TRUE will apply t-student test, otherwise will apply Kolmogorov-Smirnov test
 8. ninth parameter, determines the test to apply on methylation dataset.
 If TRUE will apply t-student test, otherwise will apply Kolmogorov-Smirnov test

+### HOW TO FILTER

+To further evaluate the biological significance of the methylation hotspots involved in gene regulation mechanisms, is possible to filter EpiMethEx output with an additional R script (https://github.com/giupardeb/EpiMethEx-Filter)

 ### TESTING (System Configuration)
 * OS: Ubuntu 18.04 - 64 bit
 * CPU: 8 Cores